ArtemEsper/TopicGeometry/README.md

 # Data Cleaning Pipeline for JSTOR Metadata and N-gram Files

 This project aims to automate the preprocessing of JSTOR metadata and n-gram files from the Constellate dataset.
 It cleans ASCII null characters and excess whitespace, prepares metadata for analysis, and uploads cleaned files to Google Cloud Storage for further processing in BigQuery.

 ## Project Structure

 - **`config.py`**: Stores file paths and Google Cloud project information.
-- **`removeascii.py`**: Cleans ASCII null characters from metadata files.
-- **`csv_newdelimeters.py`**: Removes excess whitespace and adds newline delimiters to other CSV files.
-- **`main.py`**: Orchestrates the pipeline by calling the cleaning scripts on relevant files.
+- **`cleaning.py`**: Combines the logic for ASCII characters cleaning and setting correct line delimiters.
+- **`GCPstorage_upload.py`**: Sorts and uploads metadata and data files in separate folders (metadata, unigrams, bigrams and trigrams)

 ## Getting Started